-There’s been a fevered interest in the art of storytelling among the marketing crowd recently.
+There’s been a fevered interest in the art of storytelling among the business crowd the last few years.

 The masters and the hacks alike are thumping from every available pulpit that storytelling is the most powerful device on earth in regard to human influence.